 You may wonder why anyone would need wheels on a piece of casework intended for interior use.
 The reason is simple practicality: Japan has a long history of urban fires that destroyed entire cities on a regular basis, but the addition of wheels to casework made it possible to quickly roll them out before the house burnt down, thereby saving valuables.
 Try doing that with a wall cabinet!
 Or try doing it over unpaved streets with tiny fragile casters screwed to the base of a loaded chest.

 Wooden wheels are cool and mecha retro, but I rejected them for two reasons.
-First, they have solid axles, and if rolled around much both the wheels and the floor will be damaged, a lot, especially if grit and small stones become embedded in the wood.
+First, they have solid axles, and if rolled around much both the wheels and the floor will be damaged, a lot, especially once grit and small stones become embedded in the wood.
 Not practical.

 The second reason is more complicated.
 To begin with I wanted to be able to remove the wheels at times to comply with the maximum height criteria I had established in order to move the chest up narrow Asian stairs.
 Even with the current design, I need to remove the lid to get it up some stairs, including the house I currently live in.